-- Option 1 Decline support for the initiative. - Option 2 Support the application in principle, but subject to approval of funding through the forthcoming 2009-19 LTCCP process. - Option 3 Support the initiative, subject to MAF support as currently proposed, and commit the necessary funding now.
+- Option 1 Decline support for the initiative. - Option 2 Support the application in principle, but subject to MAF support as currently proposed and GW funding through the 2009-19 LTCCP process. - Option 3 Support the initiative, subject to MAF support as currently proposed, and commit the necessary GW funding now.